mulesoft-labs/data-weave-grimoire/Readme.md

 ```bash
 dw --add-wizard <wizard_name>
 ```
-The wizard grimoire is going to be cloned at `{user.home}/.dw/grimoires`
+The wizard's grimoire is going to be cloned at `{user.home}/.dw/grimoires`

 :warning: **Do NOT add a wizard you don't trust**